-Autumn Term: Students will continue to develop and extend their communication skills and understanding of basic information about themselves, their families and some free time activities.
+Autumn Term: Students will continue to develop and extend their communication skills and understanding of basic information about themselves, their families and will revise free time activities and the future tense..

 Spring Term: During this term students will study how to describe holiday activities and their dream holidays; they will learn the past tense, revise future plans and talk about why they learn languages.